JesusFilm/react-prep/Project/README.md

 - [Unit tests](./5-UnitTests.md)
 - [Storybook](./6-Storybook.md)

-If youu complete all the tasks ahead of time, have a look at this stretch goals
+If you complete all the tasks ahead of time, have a look at this stretch goals

 - [Stretch material](./7-Strectch.md)